SebastianBoehler/python_livestream/README.md

 - FFmpeg must be installed and available in your PATH.
 - The `package-lock.json` file, if present, may be outdated because many of our projects use [bun](https://bun.sh) for package management.
 - Replace `screenshot.png` and `audio/song.mp3` with your own assets.
+- The streaming scripts default to a video bitrate of **6800 Kbps**, the rate YouTube recommends for 1080p streams.

 ## Contributing
 Please run the following before submitting a pull request: